Skip to content

 Agent Client Protocol

-Agent Client Protocol (ACP) is a standardized protocol that enables client applications to communicate with AI agents through a consistent, bidirectional interface.
+Agent Client Protocol (ACP) is an open-source, standardized protocol that enables client applications to communicate with AI agents through a consistent, bidirectional interface.
+By implementing ACP in your Koog agent, you ensure it can easily integrate into any ACP-compliant environment, such as an IDE.

-To learn more about the protocol, see the Agent Client Protocol documentation.
+For more information, see the Agent Client Protocol documentation.

 Integration with Koog

-The Koog framework integrates with ACP using the ACP Kotlin SDK with additional API extensions in the agents-features-acp module.
+The Koog framework integrates with ACP using the ACP Kotlin SDK with additional API extensions.
+This integration provides:

-• Convert between Koog message formats and ACP content blocks
+• Seamless message conversion between Koog's multimodal message formats and ACP's content blocks

 dependencies {